gfrison/gfrison.github.io/_posts/2019-01-15-dynamic-programming.md

 |:--:|
 | *Problem: Find all trajectories towards the flags from any cell* |

-Among many examples I may show for explaining what does MDP stands for, this very simple _GridWorld_ conveys the idea of an agent displaced in an 2D environment.
+Among many examples I may show for explaining what does _DP_ stands for, this very simple _GridWorld_ conveys the idea of an agent displaced in an 2D environment.
 The reward drives the agent to move toward the flagged corners regardless the position where the agent is located.
 How the agent could learn the optimal ways?
 I give you an hint, let's start from the end, the flagged boxes.
 In that position you don't have anymore rewards to gather, the task is brilliantly completed, so we assume the terminal's state value is is equal to _zero_.